 Since 2006, the PCP has been taking steps to ensure that the voice of Pacific Islands on climate change is heard loud and clear in the Australian and global community.
 Our speakers have presented on a range of topics, including:

-- Impacts of climate change on Pacific Islands
+- The impacts of climate change on Pacific Islands, particularly Kiribati and Tuvalu

-Maria Tiimon Chi-fang works as Pacific Outreach Project Officer for the Pacific Calling Partnership and comes from the island nation of Kiribati right on the equator in the Pacific and one of the places in our region most at risk from the effects of climate change.
+Maria comes from the island nation of Kiribati right on the equator in the Pacific and one of the places in our region most at risk from the impacts of climate change.

-Jill has helped the PCP develop a vibrant team of people dedicated to ensuring that the voices of the Pacific are heard more clearly both within the global community and the Australian community.
-Jill has been part of many delegations to Kiribati and Tuvalu, as well as many international conferences on climate change and small island developing states.
+Jill has been part of many delegations to Kiribati and Tuvalu, as well as numerous international conferences on climate change.
 Jill is a trained facilitator.

 As mining companies engage in human rights abuses, land grabs, environmental destruction, community upheaval, loss of traditional life, militarisation, pollution of vital ecosystems, and vilification and killing of human rights defenders and activists, in the Philippines the Tagalog word ‘palayasin’ (go away) rings out… and is heard throughout Asia, Latin America, Europe, Oceania and Africa.
 Though companies claim they are responsible corporate citizens, the branding does not match the reality.